SkyrilHD/Dell-Exx50-Hackintosh/README.md

 ## Intel WiFi

 Starting with v2.3, AirportItlwm is included in the EFI but disabled to ensure stability.
 To enable Intel WiFi, enable it in the config.
 The EFI will only have stable versions of AirportItlwm.
 So if you want to experiment with Intel WiFi, you can do so by visiting the [itlwm repo](https://github.com/OpenIntelWireless/itlwm) and downloading the latest alpha build.
 Stability can be much worse, so use with caution!
-Also, do not forget to enable IntelBluetoothFirmware and BlueToolFixup in the config to enable Bluetooth on Monterey!
+Also, do not forget to enable IntelBluetoothFirmware and BlueToolFixup in the config to enable Bluetooth on Ventura!

 If you experience no internet with AirportItlwm, I suggest switching to itlwm and see if it works there.